FujiFilm vs Sony Film Simulations | Stop Sacrificing Color

 With the Sony Classic Chrome recipe colors are more accurate to real life.

-Greens and blues are shifted towards cyan, reds are shifted back into place, instead of being pink-ish, magentas are straight where they should be and the yellows are suffering a bit, it would help to shift them more towards Orange by pushing the color filter at A7-M0.5 or A7-M1.
+Greens and blues are shifted towards cyan, reds are shifted back into place, instead of being pink-ish they are almost perfectly accurate, magentas are straight where they should be and the yellows are suffering a bit, it would help to shift them more towards Orange by pushing the color filter at A7-M0.5 or A7-M1, but that would again push all the colors into the magenta side, so I need to settle here.

 You can also fine-tune the color filter by adding a little bit of green or magenta, depending on your preference and your camera model.
-Sony cameras have different color science, so they might look slightly different from each other.
+Sony cameras have different color science, so they might look slightly different from model to model.

 For example, my Sony a7III has more magenta cast than my RX100 VI, so I use different settings to match them.
 On my a7III, I use 3800K A7-G0.5, and on my RX100 VI, I use 3800K A7-M0.5.